pixi-loopkit/docs/docs/extra.md

 });
 ```

-We've picked some of the more playful ones, but each easing algorithm has its uses. `bounceOut` and `elasticOut` on the right side have both very fitting names. `expoOut` (second from left) is good for when you want to scooch real fast, and using in-out variant like here still gives us the smooth operator that it is.
+Each easing algorithm has its uses. `bounceOut` and `elasticOut` on the right side have very fitting names. `expoOut` (second from left) is good for when you want to scooch real fast, and using the in-out variant like here still gives us the smooth operator that it is.

-> Don't forget you can pause the motion and use Shift+Left and Shift+Right to go back and forth in time!
-Also, try out pressing R to see the stills version of this experiment!

-Also, note how both, `backOut` in the middle, and `elasticOut` on the right overshot the target - they actually can be bigger than 1 (that might sometimes lead to unexpected consequences, but if your loop is continuous, most of the time will do exactly what you'd expect).
+Also, note how both, `backOut` in the middle, and `elasticOut` on the right overshot the target - they actually can be bigger than 1 (that might sometimes lead to unexpected consequences, but if your loop is continuous, most of the time will behave exactly as you'd expect, even if not considered).

 If you'd like to learn more about easing, try running a web search for "easing functions".
-To be honest there aren't many quality articles on the topic.
-What also might be helpful, is that the original functions were written by Robert Penner.
+To be honest, there aren't that many quality articles on the topic.
+Another pointer that might be of use - the original easing functions were written by Robert Penner.
 [His website](http://robertpenner.com/easing/) has a couple of links for further digging.

+> This explainer for easing is supplementary to ["Improving motion with easing"](/loops#improving-motion-with-easing) - if you haven't read it yet, that's the next step right here!